alexandervice/alexandervice/README.md

 ### Hi there 👋

-I am Alexander Vice, a fullstack developer and former high school physics teacher.
+I am Alexander Vice, a technical sales engineer, with fullstack developer training and a former high school physics teacher.
 I am a father, mentor, and a teacher at heart.
 I am passionate about finding the best solution to a problem.
-I value having a voice and being able to contribute to something that will improve people’s lives, primarily focused on the next generation.
+I value having a voice and being able to contribute to something that will improve people’s lives.

 <p align="center">
   <a href="https://skillicons.dev">